What does a Engagement Director do?

 How to become a Engagement Director?

-- Gain experience in project management or a related field.
+- Build experience by working in project management or similar roles.

-- Network with professionals and seek mentorship in the field.
+- Network with professionals in the industry to learn more and gain opportunities.

 How long does it take to become a Engagement Director?